aolson078/stick_rpg_clone/README.md

 or tokens.
 Companions can be trained at the Pet Shop to improve these bonuses and unlock stronger abilities.

-A new **Workshop** lets you craft and upgrade gear.
+A new **Workshop** lets you craft, upgrade, and now repair your gear.
 Fights and events can yield metal, cloth, and herbs.
 Spend these resources to brew Health Potions, forge stronger weapons, or enhance your armor.
 You can also craft home decorations, brew Energy Potions, and forge a